 Powerhouse Museum Walking Tours App For iPhone and Android

-There are five free self guided walking tours included in the Powerhouse Museum app with the option to purchase the Sydney Heritage Pub Crawl walk for $1.99 but you don’t have to if you don’t want to.
+There are five free self-guided walking tours included in the Powerhouse Museum app with the option to purchase the Sydney Heritage Pub Crawl walk for $1.99, but you don’t have to if you don’t want to.

-The three walks that cover old Sydney (The Rocks, the Sydney Harbour Bridge and George Street) are well worth it.
+The three walks that cover old Sydney (The Rocks, the Sydney Harbour Bridge, and George Street) are well worth it.
 Just be sure to download them before you hit the street.

 Each of the old Sydney walks takes between 1 – 2 hours depending on how fast you walk.
 If you’re up for it, I would suggest doing The Rocks tour then moving on to the Sydney Harbour Bridge walking tour.
-I know that sounds like a lot but you’re in the same area and there are plenty of places to stop and take a break with a nice cold pint or get a bite to eat.
+I know that sounds like a lot, but you’re in the same area, and there are plenty of places to stop and take a break with a nice cold pint or get a bite to eat.

-City of Sydney Historic Walking Tours
+City of Sydney Historical Walking Tours

 The City of Sydney has a list of walking tours that you can download for free in the form of PDFs so load up your tablet or Kindle and hit the road.

-The PDF is full of historic photos from years past adding a nice contrast to the city you’ll be walking through.
-The whole tour will take about 2 hours give or take a half hour.
+The PDF is full of historic photos from years past, adding a nice contrast to the city you’ll be walking through.
+The whole tour will take about 2 hours, give or take a half-hour.

-Razorhurst Walking Tour
+Razorhurst Sydney Walking Tour

-Razorhurst was once overrun by razor gangs, called such because the gangs carried straight edged razors instead of guns.
-This time in Sydney’s history has been glamorised by the Australian TV series “Underbelly: Razorhurst” and, I completely admit, is the first time I had ever heard about Tilly Devine or Kate Leigh, the two women that ruled over the razor gangs.
+Razorhurst was once overrun by razor gangs, called such because the gangs carried straight-edged razors instead of guns.
+This time in Sydney’s history has been glamorized by the Australian TV series “Underbelly: Razorhurst” and, I completely admit, is the first time I had ever heard about Tilly Devine or Kate Leigh, the two women that ruled over the razor gangs.

-You can download the map PDF from the Razorhurst website but it does not include a description of each point so hopefully you have a tablet or smart phone and are set up with an Australian mobile network to access the website tour points of interest.
+You can download the map PDF from the Razorhurst website, but it does not include a description of each point so hopefully you have a tablet or smartphone and are set up with an Australian mobile network to access the website tour points of interest.

 Do not download the mobile app!!